 Getting Ready for the Creative Industry

 Every lecture, workshop and shooting exercise is designed to fulfill industry requirements and prepare students for the demands of the industry.

 Our industry experienced staff and industry guest tutors deliver lectures, demonstrations and workshops as well as assisting students with their photo shoots and projects.
 Students complement this support and guidance with their own self-directed photo shoots and reinforce their theoretical knowledge with the delivery of written reports.

 Photography Course Duration & Intake Details

 The course year is 43 weeks in duration and is divided into 4 Terms.
-There are two intakes each year, one in January and the other in July.
 Each intake class limited to a maximum of 16 students in order to ensure that each student receives quality training.

 Photography Course Entry Requirements

 The Digital Photography course is open to all New Zealand and International students.

 - International applicants must be 18 years or older and have English language skills equivalent to IELT level 6.